Prague Club Committee

 The PCC continues to fulfil the objectives of the original Prague Club:

-- to provide a community to address the particular issues faced by newly formed, local/regionally focused or smaller scale members of the export credit and investment insurance community
+- to provide a community to address the particular issues faced by newly formed, locally / regionally focused or smaller scale members of the export credit and investment insurance community

 - to provide information, resources and support for nascent export credit organisations as they proceed through their formal establishment and development stage

-The PCC currently consists of 38 member companies: A diverse mix of public, private and multilateral agencies with widely differing business models and products.
+The PCC has about 40 member companies: a diverse mix of public, private and multilateral agencies with widely differing business models and products.
 The majority of these come from smaller home markets - predominantly in Eastern and Central Europe, Middle East, Central Asia and African regions - with a common objective to support the diversification of national exports.

 Business and products

-PCC members provided support for almost USD 39 billion of new business in 2016.
-While this is only a small fraction (around 2%) of overall Berne Union members' business, it has grown remarkably in recent years - up by almost 40% on 2015 figures.
+PCC members provided support for about USD 50 billion of new business in 2018.
+While this is only a small fraction (around 2%) of overall Berne Union members' business, it has grown remarkably in recent years.

-On the whole volumes of written business are much smaller than within the other committees, both in terms of number and size of transaction.
+Total volumes of written business are much smaller compared to other Berne Union committees, both in terms of number and size of transaction.
 The focus is often on support for smaller industries, and for smaller clients - business models are therefore also quite different to that of large international credit insurers.

-- Most PCC members offer products relating to short term trade credit insurance (80% of annual underwritten volumes), including buyer credit, supplier credit and some forms of receivables finance
+- Most PCC members offer products relating to short term trade credit insurance (80% of annual underwritten volumes), including buyer credit, supplier credit and receivables finance

-- Many also provide medium to long term export credits, and political risk and investment insurance
+- Many also provide medium to long term export credits, and insurance for political risk and investment

 Areas of focus

-PCC meetings include in-depth discussions on the usual areas such as:
+PCC meetings include in-depth discussions on areas such as:

 - members' business trends and experience